Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 Representatives from all three divisions among the CAW invaders had come asking questions about the Rensler family, to the point of being rude and inexcusably intrusive.
 They hadn’t been happy to learn Edrian had no personal servants, had never had a nursemaid or assigned bodyguards, took his lessons with the other upperclass children in the Archives and thereby had no need for private tutors, and had no favorites among his peer group.
 No special friends.

 No one to use as hostages against us, he decided, as he lay in bed that night, waiting for his grandfather to come for him.
-He was fully dressed, ready to move, including his oldest, most comfortable, soft-soled boots–even though he could almost feel the dirt on them soiling his sheets.
+He was fully dressed, ready to move, including his oldest, most comfortable, soft-soled boots.

 Edrian hated this proof that the CAW was using this opportunity to dig their claws in a little deeper, find leverage to use against the leaders of Rensler the next time unrest swept through the far-flung colonies.
 They wanted and needed people they could threaten to make the leaders cooperate.
 That goal was easy to obtain–just use their families against them.
 Obviously using children and relatives as hostages wasn’t enough.
 Now the invaders wanted friends and other close ties as weapons to ensure the cooperation and good behavior of the leaders.
 Why did they look for people who were close to Edrian?
 He gnawed on that question, finally deciding that they might just want to find out who they could use to spy on him, maybe far in the future when he was grown up and supporting Eryk when he was governor.